ZbigniewDul/TaskOrganizerFront/README.md

 - Click on "Zarządzanie Uprawnieniami" button and add claim to your account
 ![AdminView](https://user-images.githubusercontent.com/79752413/136766355-b3a074c5-d0d3-4a36-8c14-73f024cf2bc2.png)

-- Logout and login to account created by yourself
+- Logout and login to account that you have just created

 - To use existing account you have to login by using these (Jane Smith/Jane Doe/ John Smith/ Joe Doe and password is !aA123456)